Armenian Americans: Business

-Some notable Armenian Americans in business include the founder of Masco Alex Manoogian, the Mugar family (owner of Star Market chain of supermarkets in New England), Kevork Hovnanian, founder of Hovnanian Enterprises, Avedis Zildjian, the founder of Zildjian Company (the world's largest cymbal manufacturer), Gerard Cafesjian, and Alexis Ohanian (founder of the internet service Reddit).
+Some notable Armenian Americans in business include the founder of Masco Alex Manoogian, the Mugar family (owner of Star Market chain of supermarkets in New England), Kevork Hovnanian, founder of Hovnanian Enterprises, Avedis Zildjian, the founder of Zildjian Company (the world's largest cymbal manufacturer), Sarkis Acopian, founder of Acopian Power Supplies, Gerard Cafesjian, and Alexis Ohanian (founder of the internet service Reddit).
+Christmas Tree Shops, a chain of small stores, was founded by Charles Bilezikian and his wife.
+The three founders of the billion-dollar fast food chain Dave's Hot Chicken are all of Armenian descent.

 Kirk Kerkorian, known as "the father of the megaresort", was claimed to be the richest man in Los Angeles prior to his death in 2015.
 Born to Armenian parents in Fresno, Kerkorian had provided over $1 billion for charity in Armenia through his Lincy Foundation.
-It was established in 1989 and was particularly focused on helping to rebuild northern Armenia after the 1988 Spitak earthquake.
+It was established in 1989, and was particularly focused on helping to rebuild northern Armenia after the 1988 Spitak earthquake.
 The foundation was dissolved in 2011, after 22 years of activity.
-Christmas Tree Shops, a chain of small stores, was founded by Charles Bilezikian and his wife.

 Miscellaneous

 Other notable Armenian Americans include astronaut James P. Bagian, who became the first Armenian to travel into space in 1989.
 It is claimed that he took the Armenian tricolor flag to space with him.

 Other notable Armenian Americans also include: Oscar H. Banker (inventor of automatic transmissions for automobiles), and Luther Simjian (inventor of automated teller machines).